agraef/midizap/README.md

 # Configuration Language Grammar

 The following EBNF grammar summarizes the syntax of the configuration language.
 The character set is 7 bit ASCII (arbitrary UTF-8 characters are permitted in comments, however).
 The language is line-oriented; each directive, section header, and translation must be on a separate line.
 Empty lines and lines containing nothing but whitespace are generally ignored, as are comments, which are introduced with `#` at the beginning of a line or after whitespace, and continue until the end of the line.
-The only exception are header lines which are always taken verbatim, so whitespace and `#` have no special meaning there.
+(The section name and regex in header lines is always taken verbatim, though, so whitespace and `#` have no special significance there.)

 Section names may contain any character but `]` and newline, regular expressions any character but newline.
 The latter must follow the usual syntax for extended regular expressions, see regex(7) for details.
 In a directive or translation line, tokens are delimited by whitespace.
 Strings are delimited by double quotes and may contain any printable ASCII character except newline and double quotes.
 Numbers are always decimal integers.

 ~~~
 config      ::= { directive | header | translation }
-header      ::= "[" name "]" regex
+header      ::= "[" name "]" [ "CLASS" | "TITLE" ] regex
 translation ::= midi-token { key-token | midi-token }

 directive   ::= "DEBUG_REGEX" | "DEBUG_STROKES" | "DEBUG_KEYS" |